ChristopherRC/www.ccadb.org/cas/incident-report.md

 ### What is considered an ongoing commitment?
 An ongoing commitment is a formal pledge made by a CA Owner to address underlying issues and improve practices in response to an incident.
 These commitments extend beyond immediate incident remediation and demonstrate a sustained effort to enhance security, transparency, and/or accountability within the Web PKI ecosystem.

-Effective ongoing commitments considers the following points:
+Effective ongoing commitments consist of the following:

 1. **Specificity**.
 The commitment clearly outlines what the CA Owner will do, including the intended outcome, target completion timeframe, and any relevant metrics or indicators.